Frequently Asked Questions

 2. How do I update my Address?

-Settlement payments you are entitled to under the Settlement Agreement will be sent to the address where the Class Notice was mailed to.
-It is your responsibility to update the Settlement Administrator if you move or your contact information changes.
-You can provide your updated contact information by sending the information to the Settlement Administrator at: updates@CalPERSLTCClassAction.com
+Settlement payments will be sent to the address where the Class Notice was mailed.
+It is your responsibility to advise the Settlement Administrator if you move or your contact information changes.
+You can provide your updated contact information by sending the information to the Settlement Administrator at: Updates@CalPERSLTCClassAction.com

-Please provide your Unique ID or Tracking Number from your Notice.
-Please note that updates provided to the Settlement Administrator will only update their records which relates to communications and mailings in conjunction with this Settlement.
-These updates are not provided to CalPERS or the Long-Term Care Group.
+When contacting the Settlement Administrator, please provide your Unique ID or Tracking Number from your Notice.
+Please note that updates provided to the Settlement Administrator will only update their records, which relate to communications and mailings in conjunction with this Settlement.
+These updates are not provided to the CalPERS LTC program.

 Back to Top